bbatsche/php-project-template/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## Contribution Checklist

 - [ ] The contents of this pull request are my own work and may be distributed under the terms of the project license
+- [ ] I have read and agree to the Contributing guidelines and the Code of Conduct
 - [ ] All new changes are covered by tests
 - [ ] All previous tests and checks are passing
 - [ ] I have included documentation about this change